CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 ### Getting a Reproducible Issue

 The first step, is to be able to produce the bug/error at will.
-Once you can produce it whenever you run the code, you start hunting it down.
+Once you can produce it whenever you run the code, you can start hunting it down.

 With what we currently have and the language we are using, things are generally *deterministic*;
-meaning that the same starting point and inputs lead to the same outcome.
+meaning that the same starting point and inputs lead to the same outcomes.
 So this step is likely pretty easy.

 If you are using some sort of randomness, such as the `random` module, you may have some cases where the bug occurs and some where it doesn't.
 Take the code below as an example.
-Run it multiple times, by my estimates there is 27.1% chance of an error occurring on each run.
+Run it multiple times.
+By my estimates there is 27.1% chance of an error occurring on each run.

 ```py live_py title=Random